qdonohue/Identity-Lock/README.md

 - Share document with a person
 - See document appear as the non-owner of the document
 - Validate permissions for viewing document
+## TODO:
+- How to manage contacts being visible to others?
+Being open to everyone on site prob a no go (especially not contact photo... but maybe for someone who is added?
+That requires an element of opt-in on contact add invite)

 ## Alerts / Violations
 - More nuanced violations (create violation IFF unverified-person violation)